Unicorn-OS/ELF/README.md

 # What to Use Jenkins for and When to Use It

-Use Jenkins to automate your development workflow, so you can focus on work that matters most.
-Jenkins is commonly used for:
+Use ELF to automate your development workflow, so you can focus on work that matters most.
+ELF is commonly used for:

 - Building projects
 - Running tests to detect bugs and other issues as soon as they are introduced
 - Static code analysis
 - Deployment

-Execute repetitive tasks, save time, and optimize your development process with Jenkins.
+Execute repetitive tasks, save time, and optimize your development process with ELF.

 # Downloads

-The Jenkins project provides official distributions as WAR files, Docker images, native packages and installers for platforms including several Linux distributions and Windows.
+The ELF project provides official distributions as WAR files, Docker images, native packages and installers for platforms including several Linux distributions and Windows.
 See the [Downloads](https://www.jenkins.io/download) page for references.

-For all distributions Jenkins offers two release lines:
+For all distributions ELF offers two release lines:

 * [Weekly](https://www.jenkins.io/download/weekly/) -
   Frequent releases which include all new features, improvements, and bug fixes.